What is Sciatica?

 Often with sciatica, the pain will resolve itself in a matter of weeks or months.
 This is one reason why our physician recommends a conservative approach, especially during the initial stages.

-A mixture of steroid medication and anesthetic can reduce inflammation, letting the pressure off of pain-generating nerves.
+A mixture of anti-inflammatory medication and anesthetic can reduce inflammation, letting the pressure off of pain-generating spinal nerves.

 Jets of water wash away damaged spinal tissue to relieve pressure.